-Other books by this author include Hexed, Changeling, Never After, Darkling, Demon Mistress, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Autumn Whispers, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker
+Other books by this author which I have reviewed include Hexed, Changeling, Never After, Darkling, Demon Mistress, Dragon Wytch, Bone Magic, Night Huntress, Harvest Hunting, Blood Wyne, Courting Darkness, Shaded Vision, Shadow Rising, Haunted Moon, Night Myst, Night Veil, Night Seeker, Autumn Whispers, Night Vision, Night’s End, Priestess Dreaming, Panther Prowling, "Flight From Hell", Flight From Death, Souljacker

 First in the Otherworld / Sisters of the Moon urban fantasy series revolving around three half-fae, half-human sisters assigned Earthside to handle OIA issues.

 Oh, make me nuts!
 It’s a good story with lots of funny bits BUT the writing is also incredibly obvious.
 It seems as though Galenorn started developing her outline and only went so far; it lacks segues and depth.
 No, creating intricate descriptions of characters is not depth.
 It’s so bad I kept wanting to put the book down.
 I’ll try the next in the series only in case of first-book jitters, but it had better be an improvement!